Qalculate!

 Qalculate! is an arbitrary precision cross-platform software calculator.
-It supports complex mathematical operations and concepts such as derivation, integration, data plotting, and unit conversion.
+It supports complex mathematical operations and concepts such as differentiation, integration, data plotting, and unit conversion.
 It is a free and open-source software released under GPL v2.

 Features

 Qalculate! supports common mathematical functions and operations, multiple bases, autocompletion, complex numbers, infinite numbers, arrays and matrices, variables, mathematical and physical constants, user-defined functions, symbolic derivation and integration, solving of equations involving unknowns, uncertainty propagation using interval arithmetic, plotting using Gnuplot, unit and currency conversion and dimensional analysis, and provides a periodic table of elements, as well as several functions for computer science, such as character encoding and bitwise operations.

 It provides four interfaces: two GUIs, one using GTK (qalculate-gtk) and another using Qt (qalculate-qt), a library for use in other programs (libqalculate), and a CLI program for use in a terminal (qalc).